Lyxt-git/PyiOS-NetSec-Inspector/Readme.txt

 ✅ Check threat intelligence of public IP & DNS via AbuseIPDB.
 ✅ Send instant Telegram alerts for suspicious activities.

+[New Feature]
+✅ Add VT API for Detection

+[Future Implementation]
+✅ Constant Variable read from CSV (Such as Emerging Threat DB List]

 [Others]
 Information : This is an experimental testing between automatic DNS Assigned and Decentralize DNS Handshake Resolver within HNSNS (Eskimo LLC) run with Carrier and Telegram Bot for Logging for DFIR (in case of BYOD, this script can provide insight of what happen within the BYOD Network Environment) good for Network Forensic and Analysis.